 - Highest Sale Price: What month should you list in to get the best possible price for your home?

 » LEARN: the best time to sell in Massachusetts

 Best month to sell a house fast in Massachusetts

 The best month to sell a house fast in Massachusetts is June.
-The median time it takes for Massachusetts homes listed in June to get an offer is 14 days, which is 15 days faster than the annual average.
+The median time it takes for Massachusetts homes listed in June to sell is 23 days, which is 13 days faster than the annual average.

 Best month to sell a house in Massachusetts for price

 *Based on Realtor.com data (March 2022)